The Five – Gonorrhea

 As we mentioned earlier, young people are a high-risk group when it comes to STIs like Gonorrhea.
 Latex condoms and dental dams used the correct way every time you have sex will lower your risk.
 However, the only sure-fire way to avoid getting any STI is to not have sexual contact (vaginal, oral or anal), until you are in a mutually monogamous relationship with an uninfected partner.

 Bottom line, we want you to have all the information you need to make healthy decisions when it comes to sex.
-You can get more info about Gonorrhea from the CDC here.
 If you are active and think you might need an appointment for a test, we hope to see you.
 All of our services are confidential and provided at no cost to you.
 If you have questions about Gonorrhea, our services or other STIs, feel free to leave a message in the comments below.

 Eva Fisher